 Making money moves

 Women who made more money than their partners were less likely than male breadwinners to move for a partner’s job.
 For those who made the same amount or less than their partner, though, men and women were similarly ready to push for the other’s job.
 Of those who refused to move no matter what, men made more.
-On average, men who wouldn’t move to a new city for their partner made $68,939 each year, compared to women who earned just $39,874 annually.
+On average, men who wouldn’t move to a new city for their partner made $68,939 yearly, compared to women who earned just $39,874 annually.
 In other words, men required more financial motivation than women to stay put.
 Maybe this is another contributor to the persisting gender wage gap.

 Romance in moving